sbrad93/CMPT440-grepy/README.md

     * The previously created DFA is then used to validate various strings included in the initial input file.
 Accepted strings are printed in the terminal as well as to standard file output.
 The associated file name is accepted_strings.txt.
 Such is achieved by the following functions:
     <br>

-        * RegexReader.validate: checks if a given strign is accepted by the DFA
+        * RegexReader.validate: checks if a given string is accepted by the DFA

     <br>
     <br>